 Shopping for cars online

-Once you’ve secured your financing, you can begin your search for your next car.
-The Internet is a valuable tool for this search, allowing you to search for specific cars while filtering your results to consider factors like price, mileage and model year, among others.
+The internet is a valuable tool to use when searching for your next car, allowing you to search for specific cars while filtering your results to consider factors like price, mileage and model year, among others.
 There are many sites that provide valuable automobile information and compile search results from several sources, including dealerships and private sellers.

 These sites and others provide an excellent vantage point to survey the current car market.
 Typically, every listing you see will contain contact information for the relevant dealership or seller, so you can contact that seller about a vehicle you’re interested in, arrange a meeting and take a test drive.

-While some sites like auction sites provide options for online payment without you actually inspecting the vehicle, buying without test driving a vehicle is discouraged.
-The only way to guarantee the authenticity of a sale and the integrity of a listed vehicle is to inspect it yourself and take a test drive.
+While some sites like auction sites provide options for online payment without you actually inspecting the vehicle, keep in mind that buying a vehicle without doing a test drive is risky.
+One proven method to guarantee the authenticity of a sale and the integrity of a listed vehicle is to inspect and drive it yourself.
 Car shoppers should be wary of exchanging money online before seeing a vehicle or speaking with a seller.
 In rare circumstances, you may purchase a vehicle from an auction without seeing it due to its distance from your location.
-In such cases, be certain to have as much contact with the seller as possible prior to the sale, and scrutinize the auction site’s return and refund policy in the event of any fraudulent activities.
+In such cases, be certain to have as much contact with the seller as possible prior to the sale, and carefully review the auction site’s return and refund policy in the event of any fraudulent activities.

 Generally speaking, the internet is best used as a tool to research vehicles and find listings that meet your criteria for a new vehicle.
 Once you’ve found those vehicles, you can contact sellers directly to continue the test driving and sales process, which are best conducted in person.